Lawrence Cager: Washington Commanders

 Cager signed a futures contract with the Washington Commanders on January 8, 2025.
-He was released on August 26, 2025, and signed with their practice squad the following day.
-Cager was released from the practice squad on September 10, 2025 and was re-signed to the practice squad three days later.
+He was released on August 26, and re-signed with their practice squad the following day.
+Cager was released from the practice squad on September 10, and was re-signed to the practice squad three days later.

+Cager signed a reserve/futures contract with the Commanders on January 7, 2026.
+On August 30, he was waived as part of final roster cuts before the start of the 2026 season.